-For current model WorldSIDs (serial number greater than 100), the RibEye program downloads raw sensor data from the RibEye and converts it to engineering units in the software program.
+The WorldSID RibEye program downloads raw sensor data from the RibEye and converts it to engineering units in the software program.
 When you export the data from a WorldSID, the program also stores an additional file with the same name as the data files but with an RDF extension (RDF = raw data file).
-A second generation WorldSID creates an RD2 raw data file instead of an RDF file.
+The second-generation WorldSID creates an RD2 raw data file instead of an RDF file.